 LinkedIn Sales Navigator is a tool that mixes art and science very well, as it is a terrific way to stay in close communication with your network and with prospects.

 Once you have used Reonomy or LinkedIn to find the perfect target properties, you can focus on spending time understanding the owners and building of list of those that are most valuable to your business.

 Once you have the strategies in place to consistently find target properties, you need to provide yourself with the tools to build lists of property owners so you can prioritize and prep for outreach.

-Having a list of property owners lets you analyze them as potential contacts, helping you narrow down and prioritize those of the most value.
+Having a list of property owners and the ability to analyze their portfolios in-full helps you narrow down and prioritize those of the most value.

-The easiest way to build a targeted list of property owners is to use the results you’ve generated from your Reonomy property search.
+The easiest way to research and build a targeted list of property owners is to use the results you’ve generated in your Reonomy property search.

 To build a list of property owners with Reonomy, first, you may want to analyze the owner profiles of your target properties by visiting their individual property profile pages.

 In any property profile page, simply click the Ownership tab to see the owner details and contact information associated with the property at-hand.